 Getting Your Virginia Driver’s License Reinstated

-Beginning July 1, 2019, Virginia law will change to prevent a person’s driver’s license to be suspended due to the failure to pay court fines and costs.
+On July 1, 2019, the Virginia law that allowed a person’s driver’s license to be suspended for a failure to pay court fines and costs was changed.
+The change means that if you had your driver’s license suspended for failing to pay court fines and costs, your license was eligible to be reinstated on July 1, 2019 without the need to pay a reinstatement fee.
 (This does not apply to the failure to pay tolls, however.)
-This means that if you’ve had your driver’s license suspended for failing to pay court fines and costs, your license will be reinstated on July 1, 2019 and you won’t have to pay a reinstatement fee.

 1) Make sure your mailing address is up-to-date by visiting dmvNOW.com.

 2) The DMV will be contacting individuals who currently live in Virginia and are suspended for failure to pay court fines and costs to advise them of their specific requirements to get their driver’s licenses.